Wolfcast/BrowserDetection/README.md

 The [Wolfcast](https://wolfcast.com/) BrowserDetection PHP class is the most accurate detection class. **It has been tested with 14000+ different user agent strings and it have a 99.95% accuracy ratio!**

-Natively detects the following broswers:
+Natively detects the following browsers:

   * Android
   * BlackBerry
   * BlackBerry Tablet OS
-  * Chrome 0.2 - 79+
+  * Chrome
-  * Edge (Including the new Edge based on Chromium)
+  * Edge
   * Firebird
-  * Firefox 0.10 - 72+
+  * Firefox
   * GNU IceCat
   * GNU IceWeasel
   * iCab
-  * Internet Explorer 1 - 11
+  * Internet Explorer
   * Internet Explorer Mobile
   * Konqueror
   * Lynx